Trump Twitter: Gmail Account Linked Posed Social Media Security Threat To POTUS

 President Donald Trump’s Twitter profile was apparently linked to a personal Gmail account which could have exploded into a social media nightmare for the new POTUS.
-For presidents in the past, and more so for US presidents preceding Barack Obama, the internet age and social media as we now know it posed little risk to national security.
+For presidents in the past, and more so for U.S. presidents preceding Barack Obama, the internet age and social media as we now know it posed little risk to national security.

-The 2016 campaign and Trump’s election victory have highlighted not only the former Secretary of State Hillary Clinton’s alleged mishandling of classified information via a private email server, but also the US Intelligence Department’s report of Russian hacking of the Democratic National Committee’s database and subsequent attempt to influence the outcome of the 2016 election in favor of Donald Trump.
+The 2016 campaign and Trump’s election victory have highlighted not only the former Secretary of State Hillary Clinton’s alleged mishandling of classified information via a private email server, but also the U.S. Intelligence Department’s report of Russian hacking of the Democratic National Committee’s database and subsequent attempt to influence the outcome of the 2016 election in favor of Donald Trump.
 Those revelations, combined with Trump’s penchant for using Twitter as the unofficial platform for his policy motivations make the potential for a security threat disaster so relevant had an outside source hacked the Trump Twitter/Gmail login credentials for the account.

 Imagine for a moment….